Updated May 27, 2020

 A person who grew up in this type of environment may have what is formally called “child of alcoholic parent syndrome.”
 What we know now is that children who live in a household with an alcoholic are more likely to demonstrate traits and personality differences as an adult that relate, in some way, back to that experience.

 The “child of alcoholic parent” syndrome describes that feeling.
 Though it would be beneficial to be able to leave the past in the past, that’s not usually how it works.
-Rather, people with this syndrome feel a rush of emotion and feelings of anger, frustration, fear and anxiety as they remember the past.
-Often, people suppress those emotions and lock them away.
-Then, suddenly and often without warning, they remember the way they felt.
+Rather, people with this syndrome feel a rush of emotion and feelings of anger, frustration, fear, and anxiety as they remember the past.
+Often, people suppress these emotions and lock them away.
+Then, suddenly and often without warning, they remember the way they felt, and these feelings can manifest in all sorts of different ways, sometimes negatively.

 The experience is much like post-traumatic stress syndrome.
-For example, when a person goes to war and watches, hears and experiences the sounds of gun violence, they often react to car backfires and fireworks with the same emotions they felt while at war.
+For example, when a person goes to war and watches, hears, and experiences sounds of gun violence, they often react to car backfires and fireworks with the same emotions they felt while at war.
 Something similar happens to kids of alcoholics.
-An angry spouse, for example, can bring up those feelings of being a helpless child in a very scary situation, creating conflict and intense emotions that may not be warranted in the tcurrent moment.
+An angry spouse, for example, can bring up those feelings of being a helpless child in a very scary situation, creating conflict and intense emotions that may be out of sync with the reality of the current moment.

 5 Common Traits of Adult Children of Alcoholics

-The traits of children of alcoholics range widely, and no specific set of symptoms or signs are always present.
+The traits of children of alcoholics can range, and no specific set of symptoms or signs are always present.
 The following are some of the most common that a person with “child of alcoholic parent” syndrome may experience.

-Many of those who grew up in this environment abuse alcohol themselves.
-Studies indicate that adults who are alcoholics now are likely to have had a mother, father, sibling or, in some cases, a close family relative who was an alcoholic.
+Many of those who grew up in this environment struggle with alcohol abuse themselves.
+Studies indicate that adults who are alcoholics now are likely to have had a mother, father, sibling, or, in some cases, a close family relative who was an alcoholic.

-In some situations, individuals follow in the same path of their parent, drinking as a component of everyday life.
+In some situations, individuals follow the same path of their parent, drinking as a part of everyday life.
 Others recognize this behavior as negative and vow never to drink alcohol at all.
 In either case, they have very powerful opinions and beliefs about alcohol’s role in daily life.
+Their extreme reactions to alcohol stem from what they experienced as children.

 2. Relationships Are Difficult